iyer-karthik/udacity-dand/README.md

 ## P0: Bay Area Bike Share

-Identify the key steps of the data analysis process and perform a basic exploratory data analysis on Bay Area Bike Share data.
-Get used to asking the right questions before diving in to a project.
+Identify the key steps of the data analysis process and walk through a basic exploratory data analysis on Bay Area Bike Share data.

 ## P1: Investigate a Dataset